-4VAC50-90-260.
+9VAC25-830-260.
 Administrative proceedings.

-Subdivision 8 of § 10.1-2103 and § 10.1-2104.1 of the Act provide that the board shall ensure that local government comprehensive plans, subdivision ordinances and zoning ordinances are in accordance with the provisions of the Act, and that it shall determine such compliance in accordance with the provisions of the Administrative Process Act.
-When the board determines to decide such compliance, it will give the subject local government at least 15 days notice of its right to appear before the board at a time and place specified for the presentation of factual data, argument and proof as provided by § 2.2-4019 of the Code of Virginia.
+Subdivision 8 of § 62.1-44.15:69 and § 62.1-44.15:71 of the Act provide that the board shall ensure that local government comprehensive plans, subdivision ordinances and zoning ordinances are in accordance with the provisions of the Act, and that it shall determine such compliance in accordance with the provisions of the Administrative Process Act.
+The Administrative Process Act (§ 2.2-4000 et seq. of the Code of Virginia) shall govern the review activities and proceedings of the board and the judicial review thereof.
 The board will provide a copy of its decision to the local government.
 If any deficiencies are found, the board will establish a schedule for the local government to come into compliance.

-- 1. In order to carry out its mandated responsibilities under subdivision 10 of § 10.1-2103 and § 10.1-2104.1 of the Act, the board will: - a.
+1. In order to carry out its mandated responsibilities under subdivision 10 of § 62.1-44.15:69 and § 62.1-44.15:71 of the Act, the board will:

+a.
 Require that each Tidewater local government submit an annual implementation report outlining the implementation of the local program.
 The board will develop reporting criteria which outline the information to be included in the reports and the time frame for their submission.
 The board will use the information in these reports to assess local patterns of compliance with the Act and this chapter and to evaluate the need for an administrative proceeding to more closely review any individual local government's compliance.
 All proceedings of this nature will be developed and conducted in accordance with this section.